(I Like) The Way You Love Me

-"(I Like) The Way You Love Me" is a song by American recording artist Michael Jackson included on his posthumous album Michael, which was released in South Korea as a digital single on January 18, 2011, and released in Italian radio stations on July 8, 2011.
+"(I Like) The Way You Love Me" is a song by American singer and recording artist Michael Jackson included on his posthumous album Michael, which was released in South Korea as a digital single on January 18, 2011, and released in Italian radio stations on July 8, 2011.
 The song previously appeared on The Ultimate Collection (2004) with the title "The Way You Love Me" as an unreleased track, with that version also appearing on the French edition of the compilation King of Pop.
-Shortly before Jackson’s death, the song was re-arranged and more vocals were added.
-A clip of the song was remixed and released on the 2 disc deluxe edition of the Immortal album on November 21, 2011.
+Shortly before Jackson's death, the song was re-arranged and more vocals were added.
+A clip of the song was remixed and released on the 2-disc deluxe edition of the Immortal album on November 21, 2011.

 Background and release

-The song was originally titled "Hanson" (working title) and was written by Michael Jackson.
-Work on the song began in mid 1998 and the song was considered for the Invincible album, but stayed in demo form, until it was included on Michael's 2004 box set, The Ultimate Collection, with the title "The Way You Love Me".
+The song was originally written by Michael Jackson and Brad Buxer (uncredited) under the working title "Hanson" for the music group of the same name, although Jackson ended up keeping the song for himself.
+Work on the song began in mid-1998 and the song was considered for the Invincible album, but stayed unreleased in demo form until it was included on Michael's 2004 box set, The Ultimate Collection, with the title "The Way You Love Me".

-The song, along with several demos from the Invincible sessions, was rearranged in 2008.
+The song, along with several demos from the Invincible sessions, was re-arranged in 2008.
 The new arrangement was produced by Theron "Neff-U" Feemster, as he mentioned, "Michael would express to me the importance of giving the world a gift.
 Giving them songs that would last forever.
 This song was released in its early stages of development.
 He wanted to revisit, nurture, and define the song more because MJ was a perfectionist at everything and nothing is ever done until he is smiling and dancing!
 It was like watching a flower grow and blossom in the spring."